MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-prepare.md

 > In order to use Guides, an Azure AD account is required.

 > [!Note]
 > Multiple MDM systems support Windows 10 and most support personal and corporate device deployment scenarios.
 MDM providers that support Windows 10 Holographic include: AirWatch, MobileIron, and others.
-(This list is dynamic so check back for updates) Most industry-leading MDM vendors already support integration with Azure AD.
-You can find the MDM vendors that support Azure AD in [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/azure-active-directory-apps).
+Most industry-leading MDM vendors already support integration with Azure AD.
+You can find the most current list of MDM vendors that support Azure AD in [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/azure-active-directory-apps).

 ## Network Access
 Dynamics 365 Guides is a cloud-based application.
 If your network admin has an approve list, they may need to add IP addresses and/or endpoints that are required to connect to the Dynamics 365 servers.
 [Learn more about unblocking IP addresses and URLs](https://docs.microsoft.com/power-platform/admin/online-requirements#ip-addresses-and-urls).